How to know if your police report is public record

 John Smith’s story is a good example of the risks.
 He was wanted for crimes in Montana and multiple states.
 He tried to avoid arrest, but eventually he turned himself in at a police station near his home.

 Remember, if you have an outstanding warrant in Montana, ignoring it isn’t an option!
-It’s also a great idea to contact a Montana criminal lawyer and a local Montana bail bondsman.
+It’s also a great idea to contact a Montana criminal lawyer and a local Montana bail bonds company.

 Conclusion and final thoughts.